sebelga/gstore-node/README.md

 ```

 **Note**
-The post('delete') hook does not have its scope maped to the entity as it is not retreived.
+The post('delete') hook does not have its scope mapped to the entity as it is not retrieved.
 But the hook has a first argument with the key(s) that have been deleted.

 ```js
 schema.post('delete', function(keys){